blockfirm/pine-api/README.md

 ## Setting up push notifications

-There are two ways to set up push notifications; set up your own notification service with your own app, or send them to the official Pine app through Pine's official notification service.
+There are two ways to set up push notifications; set up your own notification service with your own app, or send them to the official Pine app through Pine's official notification service (requires API key).

 Both methods requires [Redis](https://redis.io) to be installed and running.